reabel/BoC-Weather-Spring/readme.md

 ## Local Setup / Building

-> Note: ensure JAVA_HOME is set on local environment at minimum version is JDK 1.8
+> Note: ensure JAVA_HOME is set on local environment at a minimum version of JDK 1.8

 > All commands should be ran from the base project directory